donejs/donejs/tutorials/organizing.md

 into more complex functionality.
 The root of the application is the application file (<code>cms/cms.js</code>).
 It combines and configures all high-level widgets.

-In general, low-level controls use jQuery.trigger to send messages 'up' to higher-order controls.
+In general, low-level controls use can.trigger to send messages 'up' to higher-order controls.
 Higher-order controls typically call methods on lower-level controls

 The Cms.Articles control listening to a 'select' event produced by